 2.«#» “Committed Power Purchase Amount” means an amount of firm energy, listed in sections 3 and 4 of Exhibit A, that «Customer Name» has agreed to supply and use to serve its Total Retail Load.
 Such amount is not attributed to a Specified Resource.

-2.«#» “Dedicated Resource” means a Specified Resource or an Unspecified Resource a Committed Power Purchase Amount listed in Exhibit A that «Customer Name» is required by statute to provide or obligates itself to provide under this Agreement for use to serve its Total Retail Load.
+2.«#» “Dedicated Resource” means a Specified Resource or a Committed Power Purchase Amount listed in Exhibit A that «Customer Name» is required by statute to provide or obligates itself to provide under this Agreement for use to serve its Total Retail Load.

 Reviewer’s Note: This is a new defined term, consistent with the current draft definition in the PRDM.